Friday, August 23, 2013

 First I was flattered that I’d achieved such a world-wide readership.
 I imagined families huddled around their computer screen salivating over my every word.
 Or possibly I am read to put children to sleep.

 More likely I’m the subject of Latvian Hacking 101, an international band of hoodlums in the boiler room of some abandoned warehouse busy decoding my passwords and buying Jaguars in my name.
-Wait until they find out I do all my shopping at the 99 cent store, and live on dented cans and day-old bread.
+Wait until they find out I do all my shopping at the Dollar Tree store and live on dented cans and day-old bread.

 Whether all this is my flight of fancy or incipient paranoia is yet to be determined.
 My health insurance company will probably call it a pre-existing condition in either case.